You've successfully subscribed to Thematic

 Use Thematic Analysis Software

-Try Thematic today to discover why leading companies rely on the platform to automate the coding of qualitative customer feedback at scale.
-Whether you have tons of customer reviews, support chat, customer service conversationals (conversational analytics) or open-ended survey responses, Thematic brings every valuable insight to the surface, while saving you thousands of hours.
+Whether you have tons of customer reviews, support chat, customer service conversations (conversational analytics) or open-ended survey responses, thematic analysis software like Thematic bring every valuable insight to the surface, while saving you thousands of hours.

-Advances in natural language processing & machine learning have made it possible to automate the analysis of qualitative data, in particular content and framework analysis.
-The most commonly used software for automated coding of qualitative data is text analytics software such as Thematic.
+Advances in AI have made it possible to automate the analysis of qualitative data, in particular content and framework analysis.
+Tools like ChatGPT and CoPilot are widely used for coding qualitative data on a small scale.
+Specialized solutions for this task are often referred to as text analytics software such as Thematic.

-Our Theme Editor tool ensures you take a reflexive approach, an important step in thematic analysis.
-The drag-and-drop tool makes it easy to refine, validate, and rename themes as you get more data.
+Automating most of the analysis became the preferred choice for users.
+But no matter what solution you use, human oversight is still required to verify the accuracy.
+For example, Thematic has a Themes Editor tool which makes this oversight easy.
+It has drag-and-drop functionality and it makes it easy to refine, validate, and rename themes as you get more data.
 By guiding the AI, you can ensure your results are always precise, easy to understand and perfectly aligned with your objectives.

 Thematic is the best software to automate code qualitative feedback at scale.